remult/remult/docs/tutorials/react-next/README.md

 npm run dev
 ```

-The default Next.js app main screen should be displayed.
+The default Next.js app main screen should be displayed (except for the styles which were modified for the tutorial).

 At this point, our starter project is up and running.
 We are now ready to move to the [next step of the tutorial](./entities.md) and start creating the task list app.